 West Trail - Rating: Easy.
 This series of loop trails meander 1.75 miles along Sweetwater Branch and through upland mixed and floodplain forests.
 Much of this area was pasture many years ago and the native species you see have naturally recruited into the area.

-East Trail - Rating: Moderate.
+Sandy Trail - Rating: Moderate.
 In a short 1.2 mile walk you will see 8 different natural communities including; sandhill, xeric hammock, sinkhole lake, baygall, seepage stream, upland mixed forest, mesic flatwoods and floodplain forest.

 Intersections on the West Trail have been numbered to help orient visitors to the trail.